Lemongrwab/ninebot-g3-max-vcu-speed-hack/README.md

 ### 1. Creating a Dump
 1. Short pin 5 (GND) to C45
 2. Run `dump_memory.bat`
-3. When the line `oocd\scripts/mem_helper.tcl", line 37` appears, release the capacitor
+3. When the line `oocd\scripts/mem_helper.tcl", line 37` appears, disconnect the contact
 4. Verify the `MEMORY_G3.bin` file (128 KB) exists
-5. download ANY hex editor, for example https://mh-nexus.de/en/hxd/ or use online editor https://hexed.it/
+5. download ANY hex editor, for example https://mh-nexus.de/en/hxd/
 6. open hex editor, open your dump file `MEMORY_G3.bin`
 7. press edit-> Goto (in other programms maybe go to offset)
-8. enter 1F020 or 0x1F020 and 1F420 or 0x1F420
+8. enter 1F020 or 0x1F020
 9. you should see your serial number two times, if not, your dump is !!!corrupted!!!! repeat again from start
 ![Serial](https://github.com/Sharkboy-j/ninebot-g3-max-vcu-speed-hack/raw/refs/heads/main/img/serial.jpeg)